Njorogetracy/badware-detective/README.md

 - Click the button "serch" and then click "connect"
 - Choose between automatic deployment or manual deplpyment.
 - If you choose manual, wait for it to finish.
-- Now click the button "view"
+- Now click the button "view".

 ### Forking the Github repository
 To make a copy of the original repository on a GitHub account, ao as to view and/or make changes without affecting the original repository use the following steps: